Brussels or Bruges: Which Belgian City to Visit?

 Disclaimer: This article contains affiliate links.
 That means if you click a link and make a purchase, we may make a small commission.
 As an Amazon Associate we earn from qualifying purchases.
 For more information, see our privacy policy.

-Many visitors to Belgium who are short on time wonder whether they should choose to visit Brussels or Bruges on their trip.
-Brussels and Bruges are two of the most popular cities in Belgium among tourists.
-Each has its own particular culture, unique beauty, and exciting tourist attractions, making them very different from each other.
+Both are two of the most popular cities in Belgium among tourists and each has its own particular culture, unique beauty, and exciting tourist attractions, making them very different from each other.

 In general, Brussels is a better option for those looking for a lively, big city to explore.
 On the other hand, Bruges is great for those after a charming and compact town to visit.